Road Block vs. Probable Cause

 Drivers are sometimes arrested for DWI / DUI after being stopped at other types of roadblocks unrelated to sobriety checkpoints.
 Some of these roadblocks are lawful, and some are not.
 Roadblocks staged for the primary purpose of detecting evidence of ordinary criminal activity have been deemed unconstitutional by the Supreme Court.

 For example, checkpoints held solely to look for illegal drugs have been determined to be unlawful.
 Illegal drugs don't pose the same immediate threat to public safety that exists with DUI / DWI driving, the courts have ruled.
 Therefore, if the main purpose of a roadblock is to detect evidence of ordinary criminal wrongdoing, it is unconstitutional.

 However, police are permitted to use roadblocks to briefly stop drivers to pass out fliers and ask if they witnessed a crime.
 Motorists stopped at such a checkpoint who are suspected of drunk driving can be detained, but only if probable cause exists.
 In Illinois v Lidster, the U.S. Supreme Court ruled that an Illinois roadblock did not violate Fourth Amendment prohibitions against unreasonable search and seizure.

 Certain types of roadblocks are lawful when operated under certain guidelines, and others aren't.
 Not all evidence collected at sobriety checkpoints is admissible in court.
 A New Jersey DWI attorney who focuses on DWI / DUI defense will establish whether a sobriety checkpoint was lawfully conducted, and whether any evidence gathered is likely to be excluded in court.

-Please call Levow DWI Law at 877-593-1717 to discuss your roadblock or sobriety checkpoint issue, or any other DWI / DUI issue.
+Please call Levow DWI Law at (877) 593-1717 to discuss your concerns related to a roadblock or sobriety checkpoint, or any other DWI / DUI matter.
 Call now for a free consultation.